-With employability expected to grow at more than double the UK average, there are plenty of opportunities to start your career in Tourism, Hospitality and Events.
-Standing out from the crowd is crucial and, here at Sunderland, there are a whole host of schemes and initiatives you can get involved with to boost your career prospects.
+Standing out from the crowd is crucial when launching your career in tourism, hospitality or events.
+Here at Sunderland, there are a whole host of schemes and initiatives you can get involved with to boost your career prospects.
 Read advice from recent graduates below:

 Victoria Lambert, Account manager at Givergy Events